Lydia02/UniqueInt/README.md

 ## Usage

+### Running the Application

-Run the application with the path to the input file:
+To run the application, navigate to the project directory in your terminal and execute the application by passing the path to the input file:

 ```bash
 node uniqueInt.js <path_to_input_file>